oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - Enable the gateway Service
 - Enable the store Service

+The Kubernetes configuration created in the folder `jhipster-ci-cd/kubernetes` must be pushed to a Github repository, so Spinnaker can access it using the github artifact account created before.
+Sign in to Github and create a public repository `jhipster-k8s`.
+Follow the instructions to push the existing `kubernetes` folder from your local using the command line.

+**IMPORTANT NOTE**: You will be pushing plain secrets contained in application and Kubernetes configuration.
+To avoid this, you can run the JHipster registry locally to encrypt application configuration, and also set up `kubeseal` for Kubernetes secrets encryption.
+The process is described in a previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).

 In the pipeline configuration choose **Add Stage** and set the following values:

 - Account: **jhipster-gke-account**